polarmobile/polar.paywall.publisher/README.md

 The __publisher__ server is deployed as a HTTPS web server.
 It should under no circumstances be exposed as an HTTP server as it may allow a third party to obtain login credentials.

+Note that routing rules should only allow traffic between Polar's server and the Publisher's server over HTTPS (port 443).

+## Errors ##

+For Client Errors (400-series) and Server Errors (500-series), an error report should be returned.
+Note that some error messages will be returned to the client as printable text.
+It is up to the publisher to ensure the quality of these messages.

+### Error Reports ###

+Error are encoded using json.
+The body of the error is a json dictionary with a single key called "error".
+The "error" value is another dictionary with the following parameters.

+ * "id"
+ * "code"
+ * "message"
+ * "resource"

+#### id ####

+"id" is an attribute that is claculated from the other values in the message.
+To calculate the "id", you need to generate an SHA1 hash of the following values in order:

+ 1. Key value pairs in alphabetical order:
+  1. code
+  1. message
+  1. resource
+ 1. Date and Time
+ 1. Resource URI
+ 1. Originating IP Address

+The date and time fields iso formatted values in UTC.
+Specifically, in the format YYYY-MM-DDTHH:MM:SS.mmmmmm.
+The following is an example of a date time value:

+    "2012-02-10T19:06:31.996996"

+An example of the implementation of this algorithm can be found in the error.py file under the publisher directory.

+#### code ####

+This is a simple error code that both Polar's server and the client can use to easily triage an error.
+Each entry point contains documentation on the error codes it may return.

+#### message ####

+A description of the error.

+#### message ####

+The resource URI the request was attempting to access.

+#### Example ####

+Example Request:

+    GET /paywallproxy/v1.0.0/json/auth/60c2c670ea6b3847b54eb0e4b2736e93 HTTP/1.1

+Example Error Response:

+    HTTP/1.1 404 NOT FOUND
+    Content-Type: application/json
+    Accept-Language: en

+    {
+        "error": {
+            "id": "9137646716eb362d6eb07d893895b6dc",
+            "code": "InvalidProduct",
+            "message": "The specified article does not exist.", "resource": "/paywallproxy/v1.0.0/json/auth/60c2c670ea6b3847b54eb0e4b2736e93"
+        }
+    }